Fraud Alert vs. Credit Freeze: What’s the Difference?

 You can request one of these three types of fraud alerts:

-• Temporary fraud alert: Also known as an initial fraud alert, this type of alert expires after one year unless you renew it.
+• Initial fraud alert: This type of alert expires after one year unless you renew it.
 You can add this alert whenever you want, for any reason, such as simply wanting extra protection from fraudsters.

-All fraud alerts can be renewed (up to three months before they expire), but active-duty and extended fraud victim alerts require you to resubmit the required documentation.
+All fraud alerts can be renewed up to three months before they expire.

 How to Set Up a Fraud Alert